SANFL’s vision is to connect communities through the enjoyment of footy.

-John was appointed as a member of the SA Football Commission in February 2010 and became Chairman and SANFL President in November of that year.
+Rob Kerin was appointed as a new member and Chair of the SA Football Commission in March 2020.

 Appointed a member of the Commission in 2016, Peter Lindner has been involved with Country Football for the past 26 years where he played in 5 winning premierships with Olympic Dam Football Club, Captain in 98 playing a total of 138 games.

 Elected to the Olympic Dam Football Club Committee in 1991, Peter held positions of Secretary in 1992, Chairman for the next 9 years and then President for 4 years before standing down in 2005.